Nemocas/AbstractAlgebra.jl/doc/types.md

 would we create $a = 3 \pmod{7}$?
 We could not write `a = Zmod(3)` since the modulus $7$ is not contained in the type `Zmod`.

+We could of course use the notation `a = Zmod(3, 7)`, but this would make implementation of generic algorithms very difficult, as they would need to distinguish the case where constructors take a single argument, such as `a = ZZ(7)` and cases where they take a modulus, such as `a = Zmod(3, 7)`.

-The way we get around this in Nemo is to have a special object that acts like a type, but is really just an ordinary Julia object, which can contain the modulus $n$.
-We treat such an object like a type in Nemo, even though it is really an object.
-We call such objects *parent* objects.
+The way we get around this in Nemo is to have special (singleton) objects that act like types, but are really just ordinary Julia objects.
+These object, called *parent* objects can contain extra information, such as the modulus $n$.

 In order to create new elements of $\mathbb{Z}/n\mathbb{Z}$ as above, we overload the `call` operator for the parent object, making it callable.
+Making a parent object callable is exactly analogous to writing a constructor for a type.

-In the following example, we create the parent object `R` corresponding to the ring
+In the following Nemo example, we create the parent object `R` corresponding to the ring
-$\mathbb{Z}/7\mathbb{Z}$ in Nemo.
-We then create a new element `a` of this ring by calling the parent object `R`, just as though `R` were a type.
+$\mathbb{Z}/7\mathbb{Z}$.
+We then create a new element `a` of this ring by calling the parent object `R`, just as though `R` were a type with a constructor accepting an `Int` parameter.

 ```
 R = ResidueRing(ZZ, 7)
 a = R(3)
 ```

 This example creates the element $a = 3 \pmod{7}$.

 The important point is that unlike a type, a parent object such as `R` can contain additional information that a type cannot contain, such as the modulus $7$ of the ring in this example, or context objects